league55/sipplauncher/docs/user_guide.md

 Sipplauncher has the DNS server inside.

 This makes possible to mock DNS names resolution for a DUT.
-Thus, Sipplauncher might add [dynamically](#dynamic-ip-address-assignment) assigned IP addresses to the embedded DNS server.
+Thus, if requested, Sipplauncher adds [dynamically](#dynamic-ip-address-assignment) assigned IP addresses to the embedded DNS server.
 And then [SIPp scenarios](#sipp-scenarios) might use domain names instead of IP addresses.
 This allows to test how a DUT works with regards to the DNS name resolution.